pjt3232/NoSQL-Social-Network/README.md

 - Use a tool like [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/) to test the API endpoints.
 - The server will start at `localhost:3001` by default.

+[Watch this walkthrough video](https://drive.google.com/file/d/1NpvXVn7bcMkF0VJZVlX5-6kWFfL4PmN6/view) to get a visual guide on how to use the application and its features.

 ## Contributing
 Contributions to the NoSQL Social Network are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.